hypnoseal/spot/readme.md

 Git pull this repository.

+Install Trunk within root directory of project with:

+`cargo install trunk wasm-bindgen-cli`

+Add wasm Rust Compiler Target:

+`rustup target add wasm32-unknown-unknown`

 ## Run

-`cargo run` in root folder.
-Then visit with web browser `127.0.0.1:8080`.
-Each get call to `127.0.0.1:8080` will generate a new art piece.
-Terminal will output messages.
+`trunk serve` in root folder.
+Default browser window will auto-open a tab to `127.0.0.1:8080`.

+Each refresh will create a new random spot artwork.

 ## Modify